Yadnesh-Ranshevare/Jest/readme.md

 **Next.js is a React framework, and Jest works well with it — but Next.js uses ESM + JSX + TypeScript (sometimes), so we need a little setup.**

+### React Testing Library (RTL):
+React Testing Library (RTL) is a testing utility for React applications that helps you write tests that focus on how the user interacts with your app, instead of testing implementation details.

+1. **User-focused** → Instead of testing React internals (like state or props directly), it tests what appears on the screen (text, buttons, forms, etc.).

+2. **Queries like a user** → You use queries such as getByText, getByRole, getByPlaceholderText to find elements — similar to how a user perceives the UI.

+3. **Discourages fragile tests** → Avoids testing internal implementation that could change (e.g., class names, state).

+4. **Works with Jest** → Most commonly paired with Jest as the test runner and assertion library.

+**Note: If a piece of state doesn’t affect the DOM, React Testing Library (RTL) won’t “see” it — and by design, RTL says: “If the user can’t see it, don’t test it directly.”**

 ### Setting up Jest in a Next.js Project

 1. **Create a Next.js Project (if you don’t have one yet)**